OlivierFortier/external-dx11-overlay/nexus_integration/Troubleshooting-Guide-Nexus.md

 If you're having issues with Nexus integration, you can temporarily switch back to the traditional method:

+1. Backup your current addons directory to keep your Nexus addons setup safe.
+2. Uninstall Nexus.
-1. Use the traditional setup process from the [Simple User Guide](../../Simple-User-Guide.md).
+3. Use the traditional setup process from the [Simple User Guide](../../Simple-User-Guide.md).
-2. This can help determine if the issue is with your BlishHUD setup or the Nexus integration specifically
+4. This can help determine if the issue is with your BlishHUD setup or the Nexus integration specifically

-### BlishHUD is the problem.
-Now what?

-- Try running BlishHUD itself directly in a terminal and inspect the output. ``WINEPREFIX=YOURPREFIX ./PATH_TO_BLISH_HUD.exe`` with YOURPREFIX being the same wine prefix you use to launch the loader with.
-- If you see a ``mscoree.dll not found`` type error, it is likely related to dotnet48 being missing or corrupted.
-See the installation guide on how to install it.
-If it's corrupted, you may need to create a new prefix instead.
-- You can also look for BlishHUD logs found in LOADER_public/logs/BlishHUD-xxxxxxx
-- The original Blish logs (unrelated to this, but could be helpful sometimes) can be found inside your wine prefix, in ``drive_c/users/MYUSER/Documents/Guild Wars 2/addons/blishhud/logs``

-If it did not help, or if you are now left with some sort of an error, report an issue here on github, or ask on the blishhud discord.
-Make sure to include as much information as you managed to gather.

 ### The DLL is the problem.
 Now what?